Jimi Hendrix’s 1960s Fender Stratocaster (Tortoiseshell Pickguard)

 Jimi Hendrix at the Saville Theater on August 27, 1967.
 He is seen playing his usual white Strat, while the odd one with the dark pickguard is sitting in the back.
 Photo credit: Miki Slingsby.
 Available for print at: hagsphotography.com

-Please note that the photo above was likely taken on August 27, 1967, and not on October 8, 1967 as it reads on the website.
-Hendrix played at the Saville Theater on both dates, and Miki Slingsby took photos at both of them, but comparing clothes and stage setup, the photos were likely not taken on the same date.
-You can compare the differences yourself by going through each of the galleries available at hagsphotography.com.
+Note: The photo above was most likely taken on August 27, 1967, not October 8, 1967, as listed on the website.
+Hendrix played at the Saville Theater on both dates, and Miki Slingsby photographed both performances.
+However, by comparing the clothing and stage setup, it seems the photos weren’t taken on the same date.
+You can compare the differences yourself by reviewing the galleries available at hagsphotography.com.

 Hendrix Tortoise Shell Strat on Auction?

-A guitar identical in appearance to this one appeared on auction in 2011.
-The official auction page on Christie’s website states that the guitar was actually owned by Gary Boyle of the Brian Auger Trinity, and borrowed by Hendrix on a few occasions between 1966 and 1967.
-Jimi allegedly used it on some very early London gigs at The Scotch of St James, The Bag O’ Nails Club, and Speakeasy.
+A guitar identical in appearance to this one went up for auction in 2011.
+According to the official auction page on Christie’s website, the guitar was owned by Gary Boyle of the Brian Auger Trinity and was borrowed by Hendrix on a few occasions between 1966 and 1967.
+Jimi allegedly used it during some early London gigs at The Scotch of St James, The Bag O’ Nails Club, and the Speakeasy.

-It seems impossible to confirm that Jimi used a white Stratocaster with a tortoiseshell pickguard that early on, at least based on the visual clues.
-In all of the photos available from around late 1966, he is seen playing a white Stratocaster with a white pickguard, which as is explained on this page is most likely the same guitar he carried with him from the US.
-What seems most logical is that Jimi used Gary Boyle’s guitar on the few occasions on which he didn’t happen to carry his own guitar (sit-ins with other bands), so that guitar wasn’t really something that Jimi used on a regular basis.
+However, it’s difficult to confirm that Jimi used a white Stratocaster with a tortoiseshell pickguard that early on, based on available photos.
+In all known images from late 1966, he is seen playing a white Stratocaster with a white pickguard—likely the same guitar he brought with him from the US.
+The most logical explanation is that Jimi used Gary Boyle’s guitar on a handful of occasions when he didn’t have his own guitar with him, such as during sit-ins with other bands.
+It wasn’t a guitar he regularly used.